 Do you suffer inordinate anguish over the counterfactual life you didn’t have before you were born?
 How ‘contrastive’ are you going to be with that?
 Oh no!
 I might not have been born!
 Damn, what should I do?

 Well, actually I do regret missing out on things from before I was born.
 Occasionally I have had these moments of false nostalgia.
 I grew up in an austere part of Britain, and I saw teenage kids in American movies of the fifties, with cars, and diners serving super ice creams.
 But these are just little moments of irrationality poking its nose in, and they are easily dismissed.
-A have a nostalgia for what I foolishly imagine to be the glamorous life of a WWII Spitfire pilot, but then I think I could be mistaken about how glamorous it actually was.
+A have a nostalgia for what I foolishly imagine to be the glamorous life of a WWII Spitfire pilot, but then recover, and think I could be mistaken about how glamorous it actually was.

 Compared to being dead or the state of being dead, something like the prospective approach to death, going to war and anticipating dangers that could lead to your imminent death, is a perfectly natural survival process.
 Approaching death, with potential suffering, and being dead, are quite different things, with the former understandably arousing survival fears, but the latter being of no concern whatsoever, except to those left behind.